jesa7955/vagrant-bhyve/README.md

 * `memory`: amount of memory, e.g. `512M`
 * `cpus`: number of CPUs, e.g. `1`

 Here is steps needed to create a test box.
-Note `vagrant` here means vagrant binary installed by `vagrant-bhyve`, whose location is in `bin/`

 1. Create a `Vagrantfile` with the following contents: